Fallon Carrington: Season 4

-Fallon and Jeff travel to Billings, Montana to investigate Adam's past and wind up sleeping together.
+Fallon and Jeff travel to Billings, Montana to investigate Adam's past and wind up having sex.
 They learn that Adam once tried a case in which a worker was poisoned by toxic paint fumes.
 She reveals the truth to Blake, but Adam has framed Alexis for the crime.
 Fallon becomes romantically involved with European tycoon Peter De Vilbis, and they soon become engaged.
 Blake, Jeff, and even Steven's wife Claudia warn her off the smarmy Peter.
 When one of Blake's prize racehorses is "kidnapped" and held for ransom, Fallon learns that Peter set it up to extort money from Blake.
 Upset and confused by Peter's betrayal, a despondent Fallon is hit by a car in "The Accident".
 Suffering a head injury, she is temporarily paralyzed.
 Fallon suddenly regains her ability to walk in time to save Little Blake from falling into the swimming pool.
 Although able to walk again, she is plagued by painful headaches and occasional seizures.
 Fallon and Jeff decide to remarry in "The Birthday", but on the eve of her wedding in "The Nightmare", Fallon suffers a particularly severe headache.
 After she fails to appear at the altar, Jeff goes to her room to investigate, only to find her wedding dress crumpled in the corner and the room empty.
 He glances out the window in time to see Fallon's car speeding off into the night.
 As Fallon speeds down the rainy highway, she screams as she barrels toward an oncoming truck.